Exact Flow Linear Attention: Exact Solution from Continuous-Time Dynamics: Method

 We begin by revisiting DeltaNet~\citep{schlag2021linear}, which formulates linear attention as online gradient descent on a reconstruction objective:

 Applying a single gradient descent step with learning rate $\beta_t$ yields:

 To formalize the underlying dynamics, we define the dynamics matrix $\mathbf{A}_t = \mathbf{k}_t\mathbf{k}_t^{\top}$ and the input forcing term $\mathbf{b}_t = \mathbf{k}_t\mathbf{v}_t^{\top}$.
-Since the input data arrives as a discrete sequence, we model the continuous signal using the Zero-Order Hold (ZOH)~\citep{iserles2009first} assumption.
-Under this physically grounded assumption for digital systems, the time-varying matrices $\mathbf{A}(t)$ and $\mathbf{b}(t)$ become piecewise constant.
+Since the input sequence is observed only at discrete time steps, we adopt the Zero-Order Hold (ZOH)~\citep{iserles2009first} assumption to construct a continuous-time interpolation.
+Under this assumption, $\mathbf{A}_t$ and $\mathbf{b}_t$ are treated as piecewise constant within each update interval.
 The system evolves according to a first-order ODE:

-In this framework, standard DeltaNet corresponds to the first-order Explicit Euler discretization.
-To mitigate the discretization errors inherent in this low-order scheme, one might resort to higher-order solvers.
-For instance, the second-order (\textbf{RK-2}) and fourth-order (\textbf{RK-4}) Runge-Kutta updates are given by (see Appendix~\ref{appendix:derivation-of-rk2-rk4} for details):